opensesamemedia/syncstage-sdk-npm-package-tester/README.md

 The exemplary application does not include views for user sign up.
-In order to create user in AWS COgnito user pool you need to run CLI commands with relevant `<values>`:
+In order to create user in AWS Cognito user pool you need to run CLI commands with relevant `<values>`:
 ```
 aws cognito-idp admin-create-user --user-pool-id <value> --username <value> --temporary-password <value>
 aws cognito-idp admin-set-user-password --user-pool-id <value> --username <value> --password <value> --permanent